ansible/ansible-builder/docs/collection_metadata.rst

 Collection-level Dependencies
 =============================

-When Ansible Builder installs Collections into an Execution Environment, it installs all the dependencies listed by each Collection as well.
+When Ansible Builder installs Collections into an Execution Environment, it also installs the dependencies listed by each Collection on Galaxy.

-For Ansible Builder to find and install collection dependencies, those dependencies must be defined in one of these ways:
+For Ansible Builder to find and install collection dependencies, those dependencies must be defined in one of these files:

 -  A file named ``meta/execution-environment.yml`` for Python and/or bindep requirements files